Menu

 Welcome to the section of the website where you can find out more about the school’s governors and the work that we do.

 The role of the school governor carries a great responsibility with it, so it can be demanding and challenging, but on the whole it is very rewarding.
 School governing bodies are responsible for working with the school to ensure that it delivers a good quality education.
-Together with the Executive Head and Head of School, who are responsible for day-to-day management, they set the school’s aims and policies.
+Together with the Head Teacher and Deputy Head Teacher, who are responsible for day-to-day management, they set the school’s aims and policies.

 Key roles of Governors: